-The English nation tends to express their views, feelings, and attitudes directly, therefore, they always put the important information at the beginning of the sentence, while the Chinese handle it in an opposite way.
+Chinese vs English sentence structure also varies with the emphasis on the content.
+The English nation tends to express their views, feelings, and attitudes directly, therefore, they always put the important information at the beginning of the sentence, while the Chinese handle it in the opposite way.
 This comparison between English and Chinese is mainly reflected in three aspects:

 The Chinese are generally logical and in chronological order, the important information is put on the back, that is the focus is on the rear.
 So while writing the English sentence, remember to put the important information should be placed before the secondary information, and try to avoid the interference of Chinese characteristics.
 Chinese sentence structure hence is complex and somewhat challenging if you are not a native speaker.
 Take a look at how we helped our client by localizing their project to the Chinese language.
 Click here to read the complete case study